Printed circuit boards (PCBs) are among some of the most complicated components of any electrical device.

 Recall that copper is an alloy that requires a set of calculations to determine its final weight.
-Some of these methods were mentioned earlier, but all of these calculations will be explored now.
+Some of these methods were mentioned earlier, but these calculations will be explored now.

 Before starting any copper weight calculation, you should know the difference between copper and copper alloy.
-While pure copper is an alloy in and of itself, there are some cases where pure copper is combined with another alloy, such as nickel, to form what is called a “copper alloy.”
+While pure copper is an alloy in and of itself, there are some cases where it is combined with another alloy, such as nickel, to form a "copper alloy."

 These have different grades than pure copper.

 Both pure copper and copper alloy have a grade.
-The grade of pure copper starts with a “C” followed by a number.
-There do exist other grade families of copper, but when it comes to determining a PCB copper weight, pure copper and copper alloy are the most common forms of copper that are used.
-Both of these have their specific grades.
+The grade of pure copper starts with a "C," followed by a number.
+There are other grade families of copper, but when determining a PCB copper weight, pure copper and copper alloy are the most common forms of copper.
+Both of these have specific grades.

-The grade of pure copper or copper alloy is something that you should know before ordering it, as the grade is usually listed on any given order form.
-Different grades of copper used for different purposes, but C110 is the grade of copper that is used the most among PCB manufacturers.
+The grade of pure copper or copper alloy is something that you should know before ordering it, as the quality is usually listed on any given order form.
+Different grades of copper are used for other purposes, but C110 is the grade of copper used the most among PCB manufacturers.

-They need to be perfectly accurate because working with PCBs usually entails micromanaging small spaces that yield a sizeable charge.
-If there is a problem, the charge will not exist, or the power will be too high, and the PCB will not function.
+They must be entirely accurate because working with PCBs usually entails micromanaging small spaces yielding a sizeable charge.
+If there is a problem, the account will not exist, the power will be too high, and the PCB will not function.

 6、Heavy Copper and EXTREME Copper in PCB Design